WojtekCodesToday/Windows-11-in-HTML-and-CSS/README.txt

-You need to run the style.HTML file to go to Windows 11 in your browser
+You need to run the style.HTML file to go to Windows 11 in your browser, but before that, delete style11.css and script11.css, if they exist when downloaded.